 When you purchase a campaign with a marketing spend of $120, you are essentially pre-paying for advertising credits.

 The cost of a click is determined by the search engine - not by Kliken -

 Let’s illustrate how Google handles your $120 payment:

-Joe in Asheville buys an AdWords advertising campaign on the Google network for $120 per month.
+Joe in Asheville buys a Google Search Ads campaign for $120 per month.

 Google spreads this monthly budget equally over 30 days to expose the ad throughout the month.

 - So Joe’s monthly budget becomes a daily budget: